WPManageNinja/wp-payment-form/readme.txt

 - Accept Subscription Payments *(Done)*
 - Added security fields reCaptcha *(Done)*
 - Implenting Stripe Checkout Version 3 *(Done)*
-- Better Recurring Payment Management (On Development)
+- Better Recurring Payment Management *(Done)*
 - Send bulk emails to the submitters and filter by payment statuses (On development)

 This plugin is a very planned project, and we have a long term development plan for this.
-We already invested around 200 human working hours (+coffees) on it, and we have the intention to spend much more on it.
+We already invested around 400 human working hours (+coffees) on it, and we have the intention to spend much more on it.
 Please let us know what features you want, and we are happy to add that in our development sprint.

 The full source code is available on <a href="https://github.com/WPManageNinja/wp-payment-form">Github</a>.